DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 If you look up Alien by Ridley Scott on Wikipedia, it is described as a sci-fi horror movie.
 But is it really?

-There are absolutely horrific elements in the film as the alien takes out one crew member after another.
-We also get the classic horror trope, with the “final girl” alive (but not the other common horror trope of a promiscuous blonde being killed early in this one, though) and jump scares en masse.
+The film has horrific elements as the alien takes out one crew member after another.
+We also get the classic horror trope, with the “final girl” alive (but not the other common horror trope of a promiscuous blonde being killed early in this one), and jump scares en masse.

 But there are certainly also many elements of terror as we’re left alone and helpless in the vast emptiness of space where no one can hear you scream.

-And the long, narrow, and dark corridors of their spaceship Nostromo keep us locked in a feeling of terror for most of the film.
+And the long, narrow, dark corridors of their spaceship Nostromo keep us in a feeling of terror for most of the film.

 But Alien certainly also has thriller elements to it.
-While we get to see glimpses of what to expect when the facehugger attacks the crewmember Kane, and a small alien creature later bursts out of his chest.
+While we get to see glimpses of what to expect when the face-hugger attacks crewmember Kane, and a small alien creature later bursts out of his chest.

 As with other thrillers, the anxiety of the unknown, coupled with a genuine sense of danger and hope, leads to the suspense.

-So what genre is Alien?
-In my view the answer lies somewhere in-between horror, terror, and thriller.
+So, what genre is Alien?
+I believe the answer lies somewhere between horror, terror, and thriller.
 Or simply just science-fiction.

 Conclusion

 Horror films work on fear and often use effects such as jump-scares to startle us as the audience.
-Horror films are an explicit artform where gore, dismemberment, and the supernatural goes hand in hand.
+Horror films are an explicit art form where gore, dismemberment, and the supernatural go hand in hand.

 Within both genres, common tropes have been established, which helps establish and solidify each genre and create expectations in the audience.